perfanalytics/pose2sim/Content/paper.md

 The repository presents a framework for:\
 • Detecting 2D joint coordinates from videos, e.g. via OpenPose [@Cao_2019], \
 • Calibrating cameras, \
-• Tracking the main person on the scene, \
+• Tracking of the person viewed by the most cameras, \
 • Triangulating 2D joint coordinates and storing them as 3D positions in a .trc file, \
 • Filtering these calculated 3D positions, \
 • Scaling and running inverse kinematics via OpenSim [@Delp_2007; @Seth_2018], in order to obtain full-body 3D joint angles.